albill/albill.github.com/_posts/2005-05-30-back-from-the-dzogchen-retreat.markdown

 ---
+author: admin
+date: '2005-05-30 11:00:59'
 layout: post
+slug: back-from-the-dzogchen-retreat
+status: publish
 title: Back from the Dzogchen Retreat
-published: true
-meta:
-  no_lj: "1"
-tags:
+wordpress_id: '466'
+categories:
 - Buddhism
-type: post
-status: publish
 ---
 I just got back from the Dzogchen retreat that I was attending with Younge Khachab Rinpoche in Madison this last week.
 The last couple of days were very busy with a focus on Trekchod and Thogyal teachings.
 Most of the retreat was drawing from the Khandro Nyingtik, the "Heartdrop of the Dakinis" cycle of texts.